irishcoders/yogamomsonline/README.md

 ## Unfixed Bugs

-- Ongoing work to further refine media queries for optimal homepage header display on smaller and medium screens.
+- Ongoing work to further refine logo and menu nav media queries for optimal homepage header display on smaller and medium screens.

 ## Deployment